-This deal is sadly only available for flights until June.
-Nevertheless, Air France and KLM will give you a full refund if you cannot travel (or simply don’t wish to fly) – therefore this is quite risk-free despite the rather short-term availability.
+Air France and KLM will give you a full refund if you book a flight that takes place within this year.
+If you cannot travel (or simply don’t wish to fly) – therefore this is quite risk-free despite the rather short-term availability.

 Your trip will include a layover in Amsterdam or Paris, depending on the carrier you chose.
 Both airlines will operate a Boeing 777 on most of their long-haul flights.